 Picnics - Picnic tables and outdoor grills are available in the area along Beck Brook near the South Peak area and in the woods at the upper end of Lot 2 for general public use.
-Although Mount Sunapee encourages a "pack it in, pack it out" approach to personal trash, trash cans are provided for use by the public in the picnic areas.
+Mount Sunapee encourages a "carry- in, carry-out" approach to personal trash.

-\\\ Restrooms are available in the Spruce Lodge for picnic groups and the general public.
+Restrooms are available in the Spruce Lodge for picnic groups and the general public.

 The Sunapee Lodge facilities may not be open to the general public depending upon operating schedules.
-The Summit Lodge is not scheduled to be open in the summer months, including for use of the facilities, except when the Summit chair lift is operating for the public.
+The Summit Lodge is not scheduled to be open in the summer months, including use of the restroom facilities, except on days when the Summit chair lift is operating for the public.
 Parking - Free parking is available for visitors to use the grounds for the above activities.